Position

 Qualifications

-• High school diploma or equivalent required; vocational training or degree in mechanical engineering or a related field is preferred.
+• High school diploma or equivalent; vocational training or degree in mechanical engineering, construction, or a related field is preferred.

 • Proven experience as a Structures Mechanic or similar role.

-• Strong knowledge of mechanical systems, tools, and equipment.
+• Strong understanding of mechanical and structural principles.

 Is becoming a Structures Mechanic a good career path?